-Issue 2 begins long after a series of events where Steve & Sam learn from Bucky about Helmut Zemo and that he’s on his way to a base in Siberia, in addition to their recruiting a few more superpowered figures onto their side and Sharon becoming a fugitive by acquiring Rogers and Wilson’s suit & gear.
+Issue 2 begins long after a series of events where Steve & Sam learn from Bucky about Helmut Zemo and that he’s on his way to a base in Siberia, in addition to their recruiting a few more superpowered figures onto their side and Sharon becoming a fugitive by acquiring Rogers and Wilson’s suits & gear.
 The comic itself properly starts at the Leipzig/Halle Airport as Captain America heads for a helicopter in order to chase down Zemo.
 However, it immediately gets disabled before he’s met upon by Iron Man, War Machine, Black Widow and Black Panther.
 Steve explains that Helmut is the true mastermind behind Bucky’s frame-up.
 However, Tony says that he wants him and Barnes to be brought into their custody, due to the loss of innocent lives at the U.N. meeting in Vienna.
 Steve then mentions how there’s five more super-soldiers lying in wait that Zemo is on his way towards and that he can’t let him get there.
-Natasha then tries to warn Rogers that he shouldn’t try to fight his way out, but Stark finally gets impatient and calls out for “Underoos”.
+Natasha then tries to warn Rogers that he shouldn’t attempt to fight his way out, but Stark finally gets impatient and calls out for “Underoos”.
 Suddenly, Captain America gets his shield yanked out of his grasp before his hands get immediately webbed together as Spider-Man leaps in to make his presence.
 After Peter gets a bit chatty, Iron Man then chastises Steve for dragging their teammates into protecting a criminal and that he’s only trying to prevent the Avengers from falling apart, yet Captain America criticizes Tony and says that he did just that by siding with the Sokovia Accords.
 Stark then issues his final warning and orders Rogers to hand over Barnes in addition to turning himself in, since “a squad of J-Soc guys” will be coming in to do the job themselves.
 Just then, Falcon informs Steve that the Avengers’ Quinjet is hiding out in a particular hangar.
 Afterwards, a arrow shot by Clint Barton a.k.a.
 Hawkeye flies in and cuts Rogers’ hands free.
 Not only that, but Spider-Man gets attacked by Scott Lang a.k.a.
 Ant-Man who returns the shield to Captain America.